Hyderabad Bicycling Club: Enduro3 Adventure race

 All the HBC teams successfully completed the race.

 Cross-Country Cycling race

 HBC conducted the first ever cross-country cycling race in Hyderabad on 29 March 2009.
 Held in the picturesque background of Hyderabad Central University, the race attracted 30 participants, covering a distance of 15 km in 3 laps.
 The race trail included flat roads, muddy tracks, rocky mountains and water crossing.
 The motive of the race was to promote cycling amongst people, to voice the concern for the ailing environment and to raise awareness about maintaining fitness in the sedentary lifestyles.

-The race attracted people of all ages, profession and sex, and was a huge success.
+The race attracted people of all ages, professions, and sex, and was a huge success.